KawaCoder/Ultimate-convertor/README.EN.md

 ## ERREUR: Entree incorrecte: Valeur non binaire.

-If this message showed up, it means that you have to enter a binary number (only made up of 1 and 0).
+If this message shows up, it means that you have to enter a binary number (only made up of 1 and 0).
 If you have problem, do not hesitate to contact me!

+<br/><br/>

+## ERREUR: Entree incorrecte: Entrez un nombre.

+If this message shows up, it means that you have to enter a number, and not a letter/other character

 ## Contact
 [![hey](https://img.shields.io/badge/Contact%20me%20on%20discord-181717?style=for-the-badge&logo=discord)](https://discord.com/users/725672294692945991)